CivicActions/agile-california/documentation/usds-checklist.md

 5. Conduct load and performance tests at regular intervals, including before public launch

 #### Actions
-1. We have automated front-end tests that run on every Github push, using Selenium Builder JSON format tests.
-These run a series of interactions and checks on the site in both Google Chrome and Mozilla Firefox browsers, and report any failures to developers.
+1. End-to-end tests for mobile and desktop viewports were developed using the open-source [Selenium Builder](https://github.com/SeleniumBuilder/se-builder) testing framework.
+Tests run in fully managed Docker based [Google Chrome](https://hub.docker.com/r/selenium/standalone-chrome/) and [Mozilla Firefox](https://hub.docker.com/r/selenium/standalone-firefox/) Selenium driven browsers, and test profile and mapping functionality.
-2. We automated have back-end API integration tests using PHPUnit.
+2. We used Jenkins to run the automated tests on each candidate deploy and notify us immediately on Slack if tests passed of failed.
+Tests were automated using the [se-interpreter](https://github.com/Zarkonnen/se-interpreter) runner and run in Firefox and Chrome browsers.
 3. The build process runs on every git push, and includes automated tests.
 4. We use automated deployment that can be initiated with a single slack command to automatically deploy both the backend and the frontend (as separate AWS instances).
-5. We have continually tested.
-We have performed performance tests, which led to refactoring.
-We have not yet performed load tests.
+5. No---in this rapid prototype, we have not invested in performance testing.